py-lama/weblama/README.md

 ## How It Works

-1. **Code Execution & Fixing**:
+1. **Automatic Code Execution & Fixing**:
-   - Python code blocks are executed directly in the preview pane
+   - Python code blocks are automatically executed as soon as they appear in the preview
-   - Syntax errors, runtime errors, and logical errors are automatically detected and fixed
+   - Syntax errors, runtime errors, and logical errors are automatically detected
+   - Fixed code versions are automatically generated and applied
    - Results are displayed in a tabbed interface with the original code, console output, and fixed versions
+   - Fixed tabs only appear when fixes are available, keeping the interface clean

+2. **Auto-Commit System**:
+   - Changes from fixed code are automatically committed to Git
+   - Each commit includes a descriptive message indicating which code block was fixed
+   - Visual notifications confirm when changes are committed
+   - All changes are tracked in the Git history for easy reference

-2. **Git Integration**:
+3. **Git Integration**:
    - Changes to Markdown files are automatically tracked in a Git repository
    - View file history and compare different versions of your documents
    - Restore previous versions when needed